VaclavElias/stride-website-next/wiki/Content.md

 1. Wait for the review and merge.

 ## Major Updates

+Creating an issue is **required** for major updates, so that others can comment on your changes and provide feedback.

 We can define bigger updates as changes to the design of the website, where you would like to see the impact of your changes beforehand to assess the desired result: